Tuesday, 30 June 2020

 This "home" has been increasingly evident in the image of Tarzan, and it seems that the relationship with Jin "had" him.
 In the second film, Tarzan was presented as a model family who spends most of his time in his family's bosom.
 In Burroughs's novels, the "domestication" of the hero's character by his wife, and perhaps so he found it not to include Jane in most of the series books, and describe the adventures of him far from the influence of his wife and family duties.

 It is possible to assume that censorship is responsible for this prisoner, Boy, the adopted son of Tarzan and Jane, who appeared from the fourth film in the series, Tarzan Finds a Son (1939), was presented as a adopted child.
 The writers were probably interested in adding to the film the son of Tarzan and Jane, who also appeared in the books of Burroughs, but because in the films Tarzan and Jack lived a fairly liberal lifestyle, the writers had to give up the presentation of a biological child and replace it with an adopted child.
 Boy was from the Greystoke family, Tarzan's family in books (but not in the movies, as mentioned), and like Korak, the literary son of Tarzan, played a role of "Tarzan's Trainee".
-The image of Cheeta, the chimpanzee, who lived with the couple in their home, is a complete novelty of the films, and it seems that its main function increases the comedy effect.
+The image of Cheeta, the chimpanzee, who lived with the couple in their home, is largely a complete novelty of the films, and it seems that its main function increases the comedy effect.

 The first films in the series had a permanent feature model: the remote area in which Tarzan and his family lived an idealistic life of playing and endless swimming, penetrating a white safari, some "good" and some "bad".
 The bad guys plow different schemes that may harm Tarzan, his family, or the area of his residence.
 They kidnap Jane or her and Boy, but on their way back are perceived by one of the many cannibals tribes near the residence of Tarzan.
 Cannibalism is meant to be sacrificed to the victim, but at the last moment Tarzan appears in the head of an elephant herd and saves the "good ones", while the "bad guys" are killed by Tarzan or by cannibals.
 This model is preserved in all the first five films in the series.
 And yet it is completely different from the underlying formula of the books of Burroughs, where Tarzan wandered from place to place, and had adventures in lost cities.
 However, in later films in the series, produced by Saul Lesser, and not by "MGM", the tales of the plots, and as in the novels of Burroughs there is a link with the wider world and even visited various lost kingdoms.